 Instead you start to worry.
 And this normally almost instantly kills your erections.

 In other words, if you fear that you will not ‘get it up’ (erectile dysfunction), this can by itself lead to erectile dysfunction.

 By the way, I have been guilty of this many times. 😤

 It can be difficult to get out of this spiral.
-But the key is to get your mind and body towards balance so that you start to function better sexually.
-Then as you demonstrate to yourself that you improve, you will gain confidence, and this anxiety normally fades away.
+But the key is to get your mind and body towards balance, so that you start to function better sexually.
+Then as you demonstrate to yourself that you improve, you will normally gain confidence, and this anxiety often fades away.

 Depression can be caused by a number of different factors.